The Back Story

 Milk kefir is the most amazing concoction.
 Seeing the process in action, the smells, the changes in consistency of the milk is really quite thrilling.
 There is plenty of information on the internet on varying styles and approaches to fermenting milk kefir.
-The website resources page here at Wondergut has links to the main websites I have used.
-Here is the link
+The Wondergut Website Resources Page has links to the main websites I have used.

 Really though, it is about reading a little and then just tuning in to our own sense of smell and taste and having a go.
 I am learning as I go along – learning what suits my gut.
 There is a certain pioneering feeling that comes with taking basic advice but then working out what suits ME – it is quite liberating to be honest.

 Milk kefir has a broader range of lactobacillus community in it than water kefir (30-50 strains rather than 10-15).
-It has less risk of exploding because less carbon dioxide is produced and my experience so far suggests that the improvements in my gut has come more from milk kefir than water kefir.
-Assuming you aren’t intolerant to milk of course.
-It is a bit of an acquired taste.
-It looks gross but basically just tastes like fizzy yoghurt.
+It has less risk of exploding, because less carbon dioxide is produced and my experience so far, suggests that the improvements in my gut have come more from milk kefir than water kefir.
+It is a bit of an acquired taste though - it is like a sharp, fizzy yoghurt.

 The grains are made of bacteria and yeasts and they digest the lactose in the milk, breed and populate the milk.
-This makes the milk more easily absorbable but also means you can take on a load of beneficial lactobacillus bacteria when drinking it.
+If you are lactose intolerant, it is worth trying it, because the microbes pre-digest the lactose - often making it more digestible and better tolerated.
+When you consume milk kefir, you are consuming beneficial lactobacillus bacteria.
 And it is an entirely natural community, not a few species manipulated in a lab.
 The microbial action in milk kefir is an anaerobic process, but the milk creates a sufficient barrier to air so you don’t need to worry about keeping the grains submerged.
 I do close the lid on my milk kefir kilner jars too – mainly to keep flies or other things finding their way in there.

-- A few differing sizes of Kilner jars – I am doing my first ferment in a 500ml Kilner because that holds enough to make my daily intake of milk kefir.
+A few differing sizes of Kilner jars – I am doing my first ferment in a 500ml Kilner because that holds enough to make my daily intake of milk kefir.
 I also use 500ml ones for the second ferment and to store in the fridge although, at the moment, I am making it and drinking it daily so it isn’t stored in the fridge for long.
 What you need in terms of jars will depend on the amount you intend to consume.
-My kids have yet to appreciate the wonder that is milk kefir so, at present, I am the only one imbibing it.
+My kids have yet to appreciate the wonder that is milk kefir so, at present, I am the only one imbibing it (although, I do hide it in their smoothies sometimes).
 And my brother steals some when he visits.
 I need more than one Kilner jar because as I strain the first batch, I am reloading a fresh kilner for the next batch.

 The Variables Involved In Fermenting Milk Kefir